void-linux/void-docs/src/config/musl.md

 An alternative to the above is [proot(1)](https://man.voidlinux.org/proot.1), a user-space implementation of chroot, mount --bind, and binfmt_misc.
-By installing the `proot` package, unprivileged users can utilise a chroot environment.
+By installing the `proot` package, unprivileged users can utilize a chroot environment.